ORANGE SMARTY UNVEILS 175 HOURS OF NEW CONTENT

 Focus on feel-good titles as distributor works to help fill schedules.

 Orange Smarty, the independent distributor that specialises in multiplatform factual content, comes to market with 175 hours of new programming.

-The new slate covers the feel-good spectrum, from cheeky toddlers to naughty cats, via perfect properties, pilgrims — and public hair.
+The new slate covers the feel-good spectrum, from cheeky toddlers to naughty cats, via perfect properties, pilgrims — and pubic hair.
 It also features titles from six producers new to Orange Smarty’s fast-growing catalogue, including the UK’s Primal Media, Yeti Media and Little Gem, Canada’s Summerhill Media, Australia’s Jaffle Media and New Zealand’s ASC Media.

 Highlights include ASC Media/TVNZ’s Living With The Boss, a fun yet informative series and format in which employees invite the boss to stay in their houses, in a bid to forge a personal connection and improve their working lives.
 Work of a different kind is the focus of Yeti’s The Wedding Guru.
 Commissioned by BBC, the comedic documentary follows Onkar Singh Purewal, the self-styled “greatest event manager the world has ever seen”.
 More fun and information is on offer in the second season of One Tribe/BBC One’s Dirty Vegan, in which Dirty Sanchez frontman Matt Pritchard, now an ultra-athlete and chef, cooks up “banging” vegan recipes.